BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 Catch **Shadow Purugly**.
 Press the button and go down the ladder.
 In these chests are *Protein*, *Carbos*, *Iron*, *Calcium*, *HP Up*, *Zinc*, and *TM139 Speed Swap*.

 Back outside, use the stabilizer on the whirlpool to fight **Qwilfish (Hisuian)**!
-Pick up a *Soft Sand* and *Black Prism* beyond.
-Surf left and land on Clobbo Peak Island.
+Pick up a *Soft Sand* and *Black Prism* beyond, plus a hidden *Rare Candy*!
+There's also a **Veluza (Aevian)** here!

+Take the time to return to the entrance to Route 6 from Jynnobi Pass.
+Exit and reenter until you see a particle effect dropping from the sky - if you do, this is "Starfall Weather"!
+With Starfall Weather in the sky, land on Clobbo Peak Island to the northwest.
 Pick up the *Exp.
 Candy L* and catch **Chansey**!

-Up from here, on the island with the Xen member, you'll find Poliwag #6 for the *Poliwag Quest*!
+Up from here, on the island with the Xen member, you'll find a hidden *Exp.
+Candy L* and Poliwag #6 for the *Poliwag Quest*!

 The final Xen ship on the left side of the map is filled with trainers with Pokemon in the Lv.
 70+ range.
 You can fight them if you wish, but I will have us return later when it is more "safe" to do so.
+Grab the hidden *Moon Stone* on the side of the ship, though!
+An island on the far east side has a locked house and hidden *Yellow Shard*.

 With all that taken care of, land on the Valor Shore at the top and activate the Noctowl Statue.
 Talk to Neved above.
 If you say "We'll take them down" you don't have to fight him, but if you say "We win and save Nim" you will have to fight him (and will get a small bit of extra lore later on):

 !battle(["Neved",:XENEXECUTIVE_4,3], "Beach Field")

+Grab the hidden *Float Stone*, *Nugget*, *Blue Shard*, *Dusk Ball*, and *Black Prism*.
 Smash a rock to the right and get *TM124 Scary Face*.
 Enter the mountain...

 ## Valor Mountain